nkone/ft_printf/README.md

 Speed:
 * System call reduces speed.
 Reduce the amount of write function calls will speed up the function.
-* Reduce the amount of hard-coding to get the right behavior. 😂
+* Too many if statements to get the right behavior. 😂
   * Most of the hard-coding are mainly for calculating spaces and handling modifiers

 Data structure:
 * Use of bits to handle flags
 * Dispatch table
 * Parsing variadic function.

+#### How to improve in future:

+Speed wise, store data the data in the buffer and flush the buffer out with single use of write.\
+Structure wise, reduce the amount if statements.\
+Document the functions and what they do.\

 Not one of the best project, but one of the longest.